DennisKipkirui/portfolio-template1/README.md

-##This is a sample of a basic porfolio template for further improvememnt
+## This is my sample of a basic porfolio template for further improvememnt